Fulmer 1st win since 2018, Tigers sweep shorthanded Astros

+HOUSTON (AP) — After their struggles entering this series, a sweep over any team would have been big for the Detroit Tigers and manager A.J.
+Hinch.

+But doing it against his former club did make the victories just a bit sweeter.

-HOUSTON (AP) — Michael Fulmer earned his first win since 2018 and the Detroit Tigers built a big lead before holding off the short-handed Houston Astros 6-4 Wednesday night for a three-game sweep.
+Michael Fulmer earned his first win since 2018 and the Tigers built a big lead before holding off the short-handed Houston Astros 6-4 Wednesday night to win all three games.

+Hinch wrapped up a triumphant return to Houston with the sweep that followed the Tigers losing their previous four games and six of seven.
+It was his first meeting with the Astros since being suspended by Major League Baseball and subsequently fired in January 2020 for his role in the team’s sign-stealing scam.

+“We needed a win, you could put any team in the other dugout, we needed some wins and we wanted to piece them together,” Hinch said.
+“But it’s natural to have some extra motivation and want to show well and have your team play well but it didn’t matter who was across the way.”

 Outscored 14-4 in losing the first two games with a full roster, the Astros went into the wrapup after putting five players, including stars José Altuve, Alex Bregman and Yordan Álvarez, on the COVID-19 injured list.